Our Story

 It’s a Family Affair

 Ray married Sandra Gonzalez in St. Augustine Catholic Church, Laredo, Texas, on April 1, 1989.
-Their children include their son, Ray (affectionally known as Rey Ray or King Ray), their daughter and son-in-law, Hanna and Adrian Adame, and their precious granddaughter Madeline Rose.
+Their children include their son, Ray (affectionally known as Rey Ray or King Ray), their daughter and son-in-law, Hanna and Adrian Adame, and their precious granddaughters, Madeline and Annie.
 All share the same love and passion for Santos Patronos Ranch.
+In fact, when Rey Ray decided to make the ranch as his fulltime vocation, he attended culinary school in Florence, Italy before assuming his current role as Vice President of Sales and Hospitality.
+Sandra is responsible for the immaculate design and finish out of the Lodge and other construction.
+And Hanna is responsible for supply chain and social media.

 Our Brand